stclib/STC/README.md

 * A wide set of high performance, generic/templated typesafe container types, including smart pointers and bitsets.
 * String type with utf8 support and short string optimization (sso), plus two string-view types.
 * Typesafe and ergonomic **sum type** implementation, aka. tagged union or variant.
-* A **coroutine** implementation with excellent ergonomics, error recovery and cleanup support.
+* A **coroutine** implementation with good ergonomics, error handling/recovery and cleanup support.
 * Fast, modern **regular expressions** with full utf8 and a subset of unicode character classes support.
 * Ranges algorithms like *iota* and filter views like *take, skip, take-while, skip-while, map*.
 * Generic algorithms, iterators and loop abstactions.
 Blazing fast *sort, binary search* and *lower bound*.
-* Single/multi-dimensional generic **span view** with arbitrary array dimensions (numpy array-like slicing).
+* Single/multi-dimensional generic **span view** with arbitrary array dimensions and numpy array-like slicing.

 #### B. Improved safety and increased productivity
 * Abstractions for raw loops, ranged iteration over containers, and generic ranges algorithms.
 All this